1. Overview of the QNA database

 The method used by the Secretariat to link two time series from two different methodologies is as follows: for each individual series, the ratio between the new methodology data and the old methodology data in the first common year is calculated.
 This ratio is then multiplied by old methodology series for the time period that data have not been provided.
 The same method is applied to both current and volume estimates data.

 To extract the historical series, the measures to be selected are: CARSA or VOBARSA for data expressed in national currency (respectively in current prices or volumes estimates) and CPCARSA or VPVOBARSA for data expressed in US dollars.

-Nevertheless, due to missing annual long time series, data for some countries may start later: Korea (1970), Hungary, Poland, Czech Republic and Slovak Republic (1993 or 1995).
+Nevertheless, due to missing annual long time series, data for some countries may start later: Czech Republic, Hungary, Korea, Poland and Slovak Republic.

 3. Annual and quarterly levels

 Annual data are always expressed at annual level and are calculated by sum of the original quarters or average when it concerns population, employment series and also when they are derived from quarterly data at annual level.